 But because INTJs are Ni-dominants, they tend to develop their intuitive insights first and verify it afterwards with Te (or sometimes with Fi and Se).
 Ni-doms have the ability to come to conclusions without knowing how they got there, where they “know without knowing” (until they use Te).
 Furthermore, Ni users will likely consider numerous possibilities and conclusions before they speak about them.
 This is why INTJs will talk about conclusions as if they are certain that it is correct; or why they don’t speak unless they know what they are talking about.
 Many people think INTJs are judgmental, closed minded, and jumps to conclusions, even when this is often far from the case.
 When people talk about how INTJs are “goal oriented”, they are oriented towards their Ni which consists of achieving some kind of vision, idea, or thought that can be observed and applied to the real world.

 The renown intensity of an INTJ comes from trying to get to the core of their insights through Te (they can also display this intensity in silence).
 As a result, this makes the INTJ’s words come across as a powerful lightning strike.
 Sometimes when an INTJ speaks, their words become fast and precise where they cut straight to the heart of a problem that they are trying to address.
 When INTJs are proving a point, their words are meant to be impactful because they are trying to get to the truth of the subject at hand (truth matters a lot to INTJs).
 This occurance often comes out the wrong way to the other person where they think they are angry, even when it is their focus, temper, and confidence that is going through the roof while having it all under control.
 This is what gives INTJs their commanding presence when they speak about the things they know.
 Their words are so full of conviction where they may take over the room and everyone either quietly listens or cowers in fear.
 During this state, the INTJ becomes one of the most unyielding, passionate, and dominating thinking types.
 Be prepared for a debate if you challenge them.
-Unless you hold special status, INTJs will go for your throat in debates.
+Unless you hold special status, INTJs will go for your throat.

 This Ni-Te relationship is what gives INTJs their intense drive and focus.
 When they are determined to achieve or prove an Ni insight (conclusions or visions of a future they see), you better move aside.
 If you get in their way by trying to enforce useless rules, they will walk over you (think of your stereotypical ENTJ like Tony Stark or Dr. Strange from MCU whose personality have a tendency to walk over everyone).
 This drive between Ni-Te is what makes them determined and committed individuals.
-It is the reason why they often become really good at what they do which earns the respect of their peers.
+It is the reason why they often become really good at what they do which earns respect from their peers.

 INTJ and People